Updated November 27, 2025: Feb 3/26

 Example 3

-My difficulty with transition.
+My difficulty with transitions.

 Step 1